 “Although we are constantly smelling, many are not actively aware of what they are inhaling and how this relates to history, health and the environment.
 These walking tours bring forward the importance of our sense of smell and the knowledge which can be raised through it.
 This tour encourages participants to actively smell using the ‘Rub and Sniff’ map, and we hope they also open their noses to other smells in the city”, explains Sofia Collette Ehrich, researcher and Event Coordinator of Odeuropa.

 The tour was a collaborative effort between the Odeuropa Project, the Amsterdam Museum and the Institute for Art and Olfaction.
 Scents were developed in collaboration with IFF; the map was designed by Liam R. Findlay and printed by Scent the Brand.
-To emphasise the impact of humans on the environment, the chosen locations and smells will bring forward stories related to climate change and how the present day is an accumulation of our past actions.
+To emphasise the impact of humans on the environment, the chosen locations and smells will bring forward stories related to environmental awareness and how the present day is an accumulation of our past actions.